faittack/VaccineOtomation/README.md

 # VaccineOtomation
-This program is written in C++ to check the completeness of vaccinations in a hospital.
-To use it, you should keep 3 different text documents and programs in the same folder.
+To use this C++ program for checking vaccinations in a hospital, keep three text documents and programs in the same folder.
+The files needed are: the C++ program, a list a Vaccine, and a list of required vaccinations.Copy to your IDE, compile and run the program.